 Best Free Table of Contents Plugins

-There’s no shortage of options for TOC plugins available on WordPress, but some pack more of a punch than others.
+There’s no shortage of options for TOC plugins available for WordPress sites, but some pack more of a punch than others.
 And while there are some TOC plugins that will make you pay for a license, below are several free plugins that will meet the needs of even advanced WordPress users.

 Capable of working with the Classic, Gutenberg, Divi, Elementor, WPBakery Page Builder and Visual Composer page editors, this table of contents plugin has racked up over 200,000 installations and has a solid 4.5 stars.
 It’s not hard to see why.

 It also has some really great customization options.
 Users can assign themes to their TOCs, and if none of the themes match their style, there’s an option to create your own theme with custom border, background, and link colors.
 You can also choose between decimal, numeric, roman, or none for your bullet format, as well as make your TOC hierarchical or not, which places lower priority headings under higher priority ones.

 Plus, you can exclude headers if you choose, toggle TOCs on and off on a post-by-post basis, or place TOCs in the sidebar as a widget.